zhaojh329/rtty/README.md

 Command-line Options

     Usage: rtty [option]
-      -I id        # Set an ID for the device(Maximum 63 bytes, valid character:letters
+      -I id        # Set an ID for the device(Maximum 63 bytes, valid character:letter,
+                          number, underline and short line)
-                          and numbers and underlines and short lines) -h host      # Server host
+      -h host      # Server's host or ipaddr
       -p port      # Server port(Default is 5912)
       -a           # Auto reconnect to the server
       -v           # verbose